dubovsky14/AstroPhotoStacker/README.md

 ```stacker_type``` -> stacking algorithm to be used.
 The list of available algorithms can be found in ```headers/StackerFactory.h``` header file.
 Default is ```kappa_sigma_clipping```

 ```hot_pixels_file``` -> text file with hot pixels coordinates (described in ```Hot pixel identification``` part)

+*GUI*

+There is a graphical user interface, which is still in development, you can find it in ```GUI``` folder, together with instructions how to use it.